 Reed Gold Mine

-The first documented discovery of gold in the United States happened right here in Cabarrus County when 12-year-old Conrad Reed discovered a 17-pound gold nugget in Little Meadow Creek.
+The first documented discovery of gold in the United States happened right here in Cabarrus County!
+In 1799, 12-year-old Conrad Reed discovered a 17-pound gold nugget in Little Meadow Creek.

 After using it as a doorstop for three years, Conrad’s father, John Reed sold the nugget for $3.50 to a jeweler in Fayetteville without realizing its value.
 Upon his return, he and three friends began searching the creek bed for gold, effectively starting the nation’s first gold rush about 50 years before the one in California.